 Flotation tails may be needed in deep, powdery snow, and for heavier wearers or those with larger feet (they must be purchased separately).
 Bindings may loosen, especially in very cold temps.

 Designed for comfort and reliable flotation, as the decks and tubing are made of lightweight materials.
-Poles are included for added stability while navigating terrain.
+Trekking poles are included for added stability while navigating terrain.
 Available in several sizes; mid-range price.

 Value-priced snowshoes in several sizes that are perfect for novices or light snow walking, as they are made of lightweight aluminum with an ergonomic shape that's easy to maneuver.
-The limited lifetime warranty adds to this solid deal.
+Limited lifetime warranty adds to this solid deal.

 Not ideal for walking on ice or up steep inclines, as they lack traction.
 A few owners say the straps are a bit difficult to fasten.

 Affordable snowshoes that are easy to put on and take off.
 Earn praise for feeling reasonably lightweight when walking.
 Carrying bag and trekking poles included.
 Company provides attentive customer service.

 Not the best pick for extremely rugged trails, as the bindings frequently come loose and the traction is just OK.

 Made especially for kids weighing up to 90 lbs.
 Excellent traction in kid-friendly conditions and sturdy build.
 Easy for youngsters to learn to use.
 Available in 4 fun colors.

 Bindings tend to require tightening or adjusting during wear, especially after extended time walking in the snow.